thoth-station/adviser/docs/source/developers_guide.rst

 .. code-block:: console

   $ pipenv install <name-of-a-package>   # Add --dev if it is a devel dependency.

+  # Alternatively, you can use Thamos CLI:
+  $ thamos add <name-of-a-package>

 The ``Pipfile`` and ``Pipfile.lock`` files get updated.